demisto/content/Packs/MicrosoftTeams/Scripts/ConfigureAzureApplicationAccessPolicy/README.md

-This script is granting a user the necessary permissions in order to create a Teams meeting.
+This script is grants a user the permissions needed to create a Teams meeting.
-It's connecting to MS Teams, creating an application access policy to a chosen application and then granting a user permissions.
+It connects to MS Teams, creating an application access policy to a chosen application and then grants a user permissions.
-For more information look at [Microsoft documentation - Allow applications to access online meetings on behalf of a user](https://docs.microsoft.com/en-us/graph/cloud-communication-online-meeting-application-access-policy)
+For more information, see [Microsoft documentation - Allow applications to access online meetings on behalf of a user](https://docs.microsoft.com/en-us/graph/cloud-communication-online-meeting-application-access-policy)

 ## Script Data
 ---